philnguyen/soft-contract/README.md

 and it's a specific combination of arguments:
 * the first argument is a function producing a *non-real* number
-* the second argument is a list of *length at least 2*, otherwise the comparison `<` is not triggered
+* the second argument is a list of *length at least 2*, (otherwise the comparison `<` is not triggered)

-The right fix in this case would be a stricter contract on `argmin`'s argument, requiring its first argument to produce a real number.
+The right fix in this case is a stricter contract on `argmin`'s first argument, requiring the function to produce a real number.
-With this fix, our system verifies that `argmin` is safe, which can be seen in example.
+With this fix, our system verifies that `argmin` is safe.

 Our [web-service version of the tool](http://scv.umiacs.umd.edu/) has these two examples of `argmin_unsafe` and `argmin_safe` to try out.